ArkThis/AHA_ObjectWorld/README.md

 # A Holodeck by August.

+> "Great Scott, Thomas! 😱️😎️
+>
+> I found these notes while I was travelling to the future and back to ...
+> Our current "situation" with, eh... "files". :/
+> And metadata.
+> They solved it!
+> They actually dissolve or resolve data - but they solved it!
+>
+> Listen here:
+> I wrote down as much as I could remember when I saw their designs.
+> It was so simple.
+>
+> There was a slogan, that everyone knew.
+It was:
+> "Put my meta where my data is".
+>
+> I don't have much time.
+I may commit or edit later, when my memory comes back - and when I continously understand the implementation.
+>
+> It's so simple.
+Read on..."

-These are notes regarding a technical draft for using Object Storage Filesystems beyond "just storing files", by moving metadata and database needs to the filesystem's "tagging" feature.
+These notes are regarding a technical draft for using Object Storage Filesystems beyond "just storing files", by moving metadata and database needs to the filesystem's "tagging" feature.

 In a nutshell: